MileHacker Logo

 The region's strategic coastal position and fertile lands attracted various civilizations over millennia.
 Early inhabitants date back to prehistoric times.
 Roman presence arrived in the 3rd century BC, leaving a lasting mark, especially in Cartagena.
 This seaport city, then Carthago Nova, grew into a significant Roman center.

-Subsequent to the fall of the Roman Empire, Visigothic rule came before the arrival of the Moors in the 8th century.
+Subsequent to the fall of the Roman Empire, Visigothic rule came ahead of the arrival of the Moors in the 8th century.
 Islamic rule brought prosperity and cultural development.
 The Moors introduced sophisticated irrigation systems.
 Murcia city was established in 825 AD by Abd-al-Rahman II.
-The Christian Reconquista in the 13th century led to the construction of grand Gothic and Baroque churches.
-The mix of Moorish and Christian influences appears in architecture, cuisine, and local customs.
+The Christian Reconquista in the 13th century led to the construction of grand Gothic and The baroque style churches.
+The mix of Moorish and Christian influences shows up in architecture, cuisine, and local customs.

 Destination Snapshot